Monday, 28 July 2008

 Yesterday was no different.
 It is liberating to wear swim suits and walk in the city centre where other persons are more or less in the same state of undress.
 The sky was bright blue and there was not even a tiniest bit of cloud floating up there.
 But it was not hot, there was a nice cool breeze.

-It was almost 10.30 when we had started from home and by the time we reached the light house it was almost mid day.
 I asked Nadia to climb on some rocks in the beginning of the sea, so that I could take her pictures.
 While I was clicking her pictures, I remember thinking that those pictures were like love letters.
 Probably all marriages go through this process that starts from love, goes trough a process of friction, discussions, fights and mutual adjustments and then finally finds its groove, where you understand each other and in spite of all the differences, love each other’s company.

 In front of the light house, we asked someone to take our picture.
 Every year, in front of the light house, we ask someone to take our picture.
 Looking at these pictures from the past 26 years, I can see how age has been changing us.

 As we walked back, I remember that we looked at a family with a dog that was walking towards us and we talked about the absolutely cuddly dog.
 And it was almost as an afterthought, when I realised that the lady in the group was topless.
-How quickly you get used to the human bodies, and why do fundamentalists of different religions make such a hoo ha about female bodies, I had thought.
+How quickly you get used to the human bodies, and why do fundamentalists of different religions make such a hoo-ha about nude female bodies, I had thought.

 Back at the beach, it was time to go for the swim.
 The water was slightly cold and absolutely transparent.
 Putting the head under the water, I felt that I was floating in the beautiful green coloured world.
 I could see Nadia swimming close by but there were not many other persons swimming at that time.
 Probably people were going back for lunch since it must have been around 1 PM.
-Then I started to do rotations, I love rotating in the water, going round and round like a seal.
-The only problem is that nowadays my head starts to spin so after some rotations I must lie still waiting for them to pass.

 After five minutes, when I had got back my breath, I moved gingerly over the boulders underneath the water surface and then dived in, swimming away from them without any problems.